ouifi/ouifi.dev/content/posts/why-is-useref-important/index.md

 Instead we will study how might one have tried to solve the same problems as `useRef` if it did not exist.

+As always, the examples are [available on my GitHub page.](https://github.com/ouifi/why-is-useref-important-examples)

 ## Correct `ref` usage

 `useRef` is important because each copy of the component gets its own ref, the same one every time.